railwayapp/docs/src/docs/overview/advanced-concepts.md

 ### Railway-Provided Domains

 With the click of a button, Railway will expose your service to the internet and provide you with a domain.
-In order to make this work, you must configure your application appropriately to ensure we know the IP and port it is listening on.
+In order to make this work, you must configure your application appropriately to ensure we know the port it is listening on.
 Instructions for how to do this can be found in the [Public Networking guide](/guides/public-networking).

 #### Custom Domains